-To analyse the dataset obtained from the WBRTMel trial, we once again utilised the algorithm based on the model formulation outlined in Section \ref{sec:AFTmodel} and the strategy detailed in Section \ref{sec:MPL}.
-For this analysis, we chose to adopt 5 basis functions with their locations determined using a quantile function.
+In order to fit an AFT model to this data set, we approximated the baseline hazard $\lambda_0(t)$ using 5 basis functions with their locations determined using a quantile function.
 Using more than 5 knots resulted in a higher number of active constraints.
-The optimization process was halted once the change in the estimates of the model parameters were within a tolerance level of $10^{-6}$ and the smoothing parameters converged.
-Specifically for this dataset, the algorithm took 3.6 minutes to converge.
-The results obtained, including the estimated coefficients and their associated standard errors, are presented in Table \ref{table:coefficients}.
+The optimisation process was halted once the changes in the estimates of the model parameters (all the regression coefficients) were within a tolerance level of $10^{-6}$ and the smoothing parameters had converged.

+The results, including the estimated regression coefficients and their corresponding standard errors, are presented in Table \ref{table:coefficients}.
 Since the estimators for the regression and basis coefficients are asymptotically normal, we also provide the Wald test statistics and p-values in the table.
-From the table, it is evident that all covariates are significant, except for the presence of extracranial disease at baseline.
-To further assess the effects of the time-fixed and time-varying covariates included in our model, it is advisable to examine the predicted survival curves and the ratios of survival curves quantified according to \eqref{eq:survRatioX1} or \eqref{eq:survRatioTreatment}.
+From the table, it is evident that the following covariates are significant: treatment group, number of MBM and systemic therapy.